Mexico City (film): Plot

 The film opens with a brief montage of vintage black and white film clips promoting tourism in Mexico City, saying, "But that is not the Mexico City of today," before a dazzling series of scenes of the colorful, modern capital are shown.
 We see an older couple in a gated home as he gets ready to go to work, before he is kidnapped on the street in a daring ploy.
 The news reports the Mexican president's doctor was kidnapped and eventually murdered in an attempt by political opponents to show he cannot even protect his own administration officials from the corruption of his police forces.

 Mitch Cobb and her brother, Sam, arrive in the city on their way to Oaxaca to do some exploring.
 In the taxi Mitch finally tells Sam the whole truth about seeing her husband kiss his lover on the street as she drove by with the kids after picking them up from school, just before they are hit by a truck and the children are killed.
 Her husband blamed her, and Mitch went along with her brother on this trip after the divorce to try help him stay clean off drugs and out of trouble.
 Sam has recently learned his girlfriend is pregnant, and he doesn't know what to do.
-So Sam leaves her at the Hotel Majestic and visits some bars.
+So Sam leaves Mitch at the Hotel Majestic and visits some bars.

-The next morning he has not come back to the hotel.
-She begins a frantic search, her concerns dismissed by the hotel staff, who warn her against involving the local police, and Ambassador Mills, who introduces her to the city police chief at the consulate, mocking her brother as a druggie who got lost on a bender.
+The next morning Sam has not come back to the hotel.
+Mitch begins a frantic search, her concerns dismissed by the hotel staff, who warn her against involving the local police, and Ambassador Mills, who introduces her to the city police chief at the consulate, mocking her brother as a druggie who got lost on a bender.
 She remembers Pedro, the taxi driver who drove them from the airport, who offers to help her look for $100 a day.
 They finally find the bar where Sam was last seen, and eventually track his killer, a gang lord from the bar, confirming they have the right man when his driver appears wearing Sam's orange baseball cap, eventually confessing they took his camera.
 Her bravura after being threatened gets her both back, and they are allowed to leave.